Frank Hanly: Prohibition party

 While still governor, Hanly began to make work with the Anti-Saloon League.
 Early on he discovered the divisions within the prohibitionist movement and was instrumental in unifying the groups and their goal.
 He was among the first to advocate a constitutional amendment to ban the sale of liquor, and the prohibitionists rallied to that goal.

 Hanly was a prohibition lecturer throughout the United States from 1910 to 1920 and in France in 1919.
 He organized the Flying Squadron of America (sometimes called Hanly's Flying Squadron), a temperance organization that staged a nationwide campaign to promote temperance.
 It consisted of three groups of revivalist-like speakers who toured cities across the country between September 30, 1914, and June 6, 1915.

 Hanly left the Republican party to join the new Prohibition Party following his term as governor.
 In 1915 he was nominated to be the party's candidate for governor, but he declined, and instead became the Progressive Party's candidate.
-He was later nominated to be the Prohibition Party's candidate for President of the United States in the 1916 election.
+He was later nominated at the 1916 Prohibition National Convention to be the Prohibition Party's nominee for president of the United States in the 1916 election.
 Hanly was overwhelmingly defeated; the ticket of Hanly and Ira Landrith garnered 221,030 votes, or about 1.2% of the total.

 In April 1920 Hanly argued the case of Hawke v.
 Smith, a challenge to the Eighteenth Amendment, before the United States Supreme Court.
 The case was based on the belief that the amendment had been invalidated when Ohio overturned their previous ratification of the amendment after a public referendum.
 Hanly won a unanimous decision issued on June 1, 1920, upholding prohibition and determining that Ohio could not change their vote after the tally had already been taken among the states.